BlueManedHawk/Ex-Nihilo/docs/PLANS.md

 A sensible, balanced, and enjoyable combat system is incredibly important for a game to succeed.
 A combat system needs the right balance of strategy, requiring the player to determine creative solutions to problems, while also having some skill, with a bit of luck to balance things out.

 - [ ] the the the the the the the the the the the the ththe thet the the tht eht the theht eht ehtht ehthe tthe the the theh the theht ehtheht the thteh t'
-- [ ] At least the following combat items:
+- [ ] The following melee combat items:
 	- [ ] Sword for slashing
-	- [ ] Shield for blocking
 	- [ ] Spear for piercing
 	- [ ] Scythe for reaching
 	- [ ] Mace for knocking
+- [ ] Some ranged weapon with normal ammunition, as well as some special types of ammunition (where most of the variation would be):
+	- [ ] Homing ammunition
+	- [ ] Curving ammunition
+	- [ ] Extra-long-range ammunition
-	- [ ] Bow (long and compound forms)
+	- [ ] Very fast ammunition
+	- [ ] Effect-inducing ammunition (will need to be _tremendously_ careful designing this)
+- [ ] A hassle-free method to switch between combat items that makes sense with the complex inventory system
+- [ ] A shield for blocking — there probably won't be too much variation here.
 - [ ] Knockback
+- [ ] More combat items, but not _too_ many more.
 - [ ] Maybe using the weapons for other purposes too?

 ### Automation

 Automation will be a category of technology used to automate menial tasks.
 Because the entire world will be loaded at once, this automation will mostly occur in the background while the player does other things, removing the need for the player to sit in one place waiting for something to get done.
-As with basic automation, the system will be extremely modular.
+As with basic technology, the system will be extremely modular.
 The exact details have not yet been fleshed out.

 ### Beasts

 Beasts will be autonomous entities.
 Friendly beasts will be called Creatures, whereas unfriendly beasts will be called Monsters.
 I don't have too many ideas for beasts yet, but I have a couple.

 - [ ] Puffballs — adorable little balls of fluff, which can be created by leaving fluff (probably synthesized by imbuing some plant fiber with void particulate) in adequate quantities on the ground and waiting a bit.
 They naturally grow and shed fluff, which can be harvested for…something, I dunno, or can be left there to get more puffballs.
 They will come in small variations.
 - [ ] Glork-pe — simple monsters from the shadows.
 Slompling around, they have a simple melee attack.
-If a player creates a large platform in the shadows with a single way to them, they can be like that one berserker sometime before of the Normal Invasion that got stabbed in the balls by people in a barrel.
+If a player creates a large platform in the shadows with a single way to them, they can be like that one berserker sometime before of the Normal Invasion that got stabbed in the crotch by people in a barrel.

 ### Plants